Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

 > We can NOT yet "***Save***" the information, we`ll still need to provide the "***Attributes*** and "***Source Query***".

+On the "***Description***"-tab (highlighted in blue before) a functional description of the dataset can be provided, we\`ll leave it empty for now.
+However the business should provide this, remember `Engineeging` is mearly to party that builds the `datapaltform`.

 ### Attributes

 In our exploration with python of the dataset the **Columns** were determined, see [list of columns](#table-1-columns).
 Ingestion of Dataset where alle columns are set to ***Datatype*** NVARCHAR(999) are less likely to fail on some datatype conversion, thus we will set everthing to NVARCHAR(999).
 Of course if the datatypes are known then setting them is better.
 However here the dataset is a webtable the NVARCHAR(999) option is best.